 CATW partners celebrate the enactment of The French Act Against Prostitution, the strongest law of its kind in the world.
 CATW Europe initiated proceedings in the early 2000s that led to its passage.

-Organizations in the Republic of Ireland, including CATW partners, successfully advocate for the passage of the Criminal Law (Sexual Offences) Act 2015.
+Organizations in the Republic of Ireland successfully advocate for the passage of the Criminal Law (Sexual Offences) Act 2015.
+CATW supported survivor leaders and frontline partners in their advocacy.

 The Allow States and Victims to Fight Online Sex Trafficking Act is signed into law following years-long advocacy with partners to hold websites knowingly facilitating sex trafficking accountable.